mayankkh1/kubernetesdocument/README.md

 - Now we need to create database file for deployment.
 In this we need to create PVC first then create the deployment file

-  Create the PersistentVolumeClaim as like below:
+  Create the PersistentVolumeClaim as like below with the name mongopvc.yaml:

   ```
   apiVersion: v1